My 8 Desert Island Discs. Which Disc Would You Save From the Waves?

 Janacek Sinfonietta Cnducted by Sir Charles Mackerras

 Bach, perhaps the greatest composer of all.
 How could I not have him in my collection?

 But which of his thousand plus works to take?
 Now there's a conundrum.
 This was tough. for a long time I oscillated between the St Matthew Passion and the 48 preludes and fugues.
-Eventually the preludes and fugues eventually won over.
+Eventually the preludes and fugues won over.

 Why?
-I've played many of them, and have my favourites, mostly from Book Two, and if I had to settle for only one out them it would be that in D minor, one I tended to turn to when I opened my copy.
+I've played many of them, and have my favourites, mostly from Book Two, and if I had to settle for only one out of them all it would be the in D minor, one I tended to turn to when I opened my copy.
 My attempts to tame the fugue could not in any way be compared to Andras Schiff whose renditions of Bach have brought him world wide acclaim.

 One evening, in the early 2000s.
-Schiff's whole series of recordings was played late over several nights on the radio.
+Schiff's whole series of recordings was played late at night over several days on the radio.
 He doesn't play them at blisteringly high speeds, which many performers do, instead he takes his tome to savour each one.
 I took myself off to bed and lisitened in the dark.
 I can't tell you what a pleasure it was.
 The most satisfying, I'd say.